merklejerk/flex-contract/README.md

 - Can decode internal events (transaction events raised in other contracts).
 - Facilitates easy event filtering and monitoring.
 - Provides separate promises for transaction hashes, receipts, and confirmations.
+- Automatically calculates gas and gas price for transactions in a configurable manner.

 ## Installation
 ```bash